DiamantisPa/brilview/docs/deploy.rst

 Updating server
 ---------------

-For production deployment, the brilview code must be tagged in the git repository.
-And file /openshfit/brilview/Dockerfile should contain the new git tag.
+For production deployment, the brilview code must have a version tag in the git repository, and the file /openshfit/brilview/Dockerfile should contain the new git tag.
 The tagging step is required in order to always trigger a docker image update.

 Temporarily scale down ``brilview-server`` pods from 2 to 1 to free some resources for server building.

 ::